 Showing off a bit of calves is still sexy, people.

-A long shift, an equally long sweater and a pair of pointed booties creates a super slimming effect.
+A long shift, an equally long sweater or jacket and a pair of pointed booties create a super slimming effect.

 A Velvet Dress and a blazer

 This is how you toughen up a going-out look.

 But don’t feel beholden to one specific material.
 Any little dress can work.

 You may think that clunky ankle boots and a flowy silk pants is a bit too much.
 But that’s where a pink pullover comes into play—to balance it out.